salvacarrion/numpy2c/README.md

 # Numpy2c

-Simple demo to show how to pass Python variables such as numpy arrays to a C/C++ function and get their result back.
+Simple demo to pass Python variables such as Numpy arrays to a C/C++ function and get the result back.

 1. Compile C/C++ library as a shared library